YaleSTC/yalestc.github.io/projects.md

 products over the years.
 For example:

 - [Trumbull Housing App](https://github.com/YaleSTC/housing)
-  - This application was used by the Trumbull College housing committee in 2013 and 2014.
+  - This application was used by the Trumbull College housing committee from 2013 - 2016.

 We also have the following small applications, mainly for STC internal use: